JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_1.md

 "Know you not that you are the temple of God, that the Spirit of God dwells in you.
 (1. Cor.
 3:16)

-"God's spirit joins himself to our spirits  to declare we are God's children."
+“God's spirit joins himself to our spirits  to declare we are God's children.”
 (Romans 8:16)

 "God is love.
 He that dwells in love dwells in God and God in him.
 (1 John 4:16)